tgvashworth/ServiceWorker-Polyfill/README.md

 I built [`distra`](https://github.com/phuu/distra) which can do this, but there are other ways.
 You could also use a remote server (I think, not tried).

+### Architecture

+Here's the general idea.

+1. Page requests something from *local origin*
+2. Proxy redirects to ServiceWorker server
+3. ServiceWorker worker which generates response
+4. ServiceWorker might go to the *network origin*, pretending do the *local origin*
+5. ServiceWorker server returns response to page

 ### Starting it up

 1. Start the *network host server*.
 You should be able to access it as you would any other website.